-The Sale of Goods Act says that goods must be of “satisfactory quality, as described, fit for purpose and last a reasonable length of time”.
+The Consumer Rights Act says that goods must be of “satisfactory quality, as described, fit for purpose and last a reasonable length of time”.

-The biggest disagreements tend to be over what a “reasonable length of time” means as it’s quite subjective.
-I successfully argued with Dixons that a £600 TV should last longer than two years when mine broke down – and they coughed up some money for a new one.
+The biggest disagreements tend to be over what a “reasonable length of time” means as it can be quite subjective.

 Do you need a receipt?

-If your stocking was looking a little sparse this year due to goods not being delivered on time, your rights depend on what was agreed when you bought them.
+If your goods are not delivered on time, your rights depend on what was agreed upon when you bought them.